beoran/governance/code-of-conduct.md

 Self-respect plays a significant role in software development.
 Self-respect requires pride and confidence in oneself and by extension pride in work that contributes to a project.

-Self-respects lead people to treat others with respect and honor rather than lowering one's actions and directing oneself in a heated moment.
+Self-respect leads people to treat others with respect and honor rather than lowering one's actions and directing oneself in a heated moment.

 Respect includes the notion of showing consideration to others.
 Open source builds upon the